 Ribaat is blessed with a dedicated and illuminated array of female scholars.
 These remarkable women are qualified in various Islamic sciences as well as secular studies.
-Our sincere teachers understand the dynamics of living in the West and, having studied traditional Islam in the Middle East, are able to bring together the best of both worlds.
+Our sincere teachers understand the dynamics of being a Muslim woman in today's world and, having studied traditional Islam, are able to bring together the best of both worlds.
 They are working professionals with many obligations within their families and communities, yet are diligently sharing their Islamic expertise and volunteering their time to make their knowledge accessible to women around the world through the Ribaat online academic program.
 May Allah continue to increase them and preserve them...

 *Note on our Instructors' titles: Ustadha and Anse are both terms used in Arabic as titles for female scholars.

 Islamic Sciences Instructors

 Dr. Tamara Gray is a founder of Rabata, an organization dedicated to promoting positive cultural change through creative educational experiences.
 She holds a doctorate in leadership from the University of St. Thomas, a master’s degree in Curriculum Theory and Instruction from Temple University, and spent twenty years studying traditional and classical Islamic sciences, Quran, and Arabic in Damascus, Syria.Dr.
 Gray worked in the field of education for twenty-five years before moving into the non-profit world.
 She is now both the Executive Director of Rabata and its Chief Spirituality Officer.
 Her work includes the daily nitty gritty of project design as well as the support and mentorship of hundreds of women around the world.
 She is the instructor for more than ten subjects at Ribaat, teaches RabaTeens, and contributes to curriculum development.